cortexlabs/cortex/docs/cluster-management/telemetry.md

 ## How do I opt out?

-If you'd like to disable telemetry, simply modify your `~/.cortex/config` file.
+If you'd like to disable telemetry, simply modify your `~/.cortex/cli.yaml` file (or create it if it doesn't exist) and add `telemetry: false`.